spekulatius/laravel-commonmark-blog/README.md

 ....
 ```

 **Please note:** This doesn't consider embargo (delayed publishing) at the moment.
-You will need to ensure that your site doesn't reference a not-yet published article manually.
+You will need to ensure that your site doesn't reference a not-yet-published article manually.

 ## Requirements & Installation

 ### Requirements

-- PHP 7.3 or higher.
-PHP8 untested.
+- PHP 7.3 or higher
 - Laravel 6, 7 and 8
 - Serving of `index.htm` files by your web-server (default for Nginx)

 ### Installation

 This package is distributed using composer.
 If you aren't using composer you probably already know how to install a package.
-Here the steps for composer-based installation:
+Here are the steps for composer-based installation:

 ```bash
 composer require spekulatius/laravel-commonmark-blog